apache/spark/docs/sql-error-conditions-cannot-create-data-source-v2-table-error-class.md

 ## EXTERNAL_METADATA_UNSUPPORTED

-provider '`<provider>`' does not support external metadata but schema is provided.
-Please remove the schema and try again.
+provider '`<provider>`' does not support external metadata but a schema is provided.
+Please remove the schema when creating the table.